528-dev/Cornell-CS3110-OCaml/OCaml.md

 ## 5.3 Functional Data Structures

-- No mutable updates : operations take an “old” value and return “new” value
+- No mutable updates : operations take an "old" value and return "new" value
 - Functional data structres are **persistent** rather than **ephemral**
 - Efficiency ?
 Complexity ?